lennard134/GUIPilot/README.md

 # GUIPilot
-Repository for GUI Pilot
+## Repository for GUI Pilot

+Assumptions: It assumes `Python >=3.12`  and Ollama is installedIf not, visit https://brew.sh/ For windows: https://www.apple.com/nl/store
+---
-Run the `install.sh` file to install dependecies:
+Run the `install.sh` file to install dependecies:__
-First: `chmod +x install.sh` to make it executable Then `./install.sh`
+1. First: `chmod +x install.sh` to make it executable

-Requirements: For mac it is assumed that brew is installed.
-If not, visit https://brew.sh/ For windows: https://www.apple.com/nl/store
+2. Then `./install.sh`
+---
 ![alt text](image.png)